 Senator Henson (English) argued in favor of the motion and stated that the entire matter needs to be examined as a whole by AP&P.

-Senator Ram (University-wide) spoke in favor of the motion and suggested AP&P look at APM 243 first and examine the possibility of expanding the Student Petitions Committee.
+Senator Ram (University-wide) spoke in favor of the motion and suggested AP&P look at APM 243 first and examine the possibility of expanding the role of the Student Petitions Committee.

 Senator Kensinger (Women’s Studies) argued in favor of the motion.